thaines/helit/gbp/readme.txt

 Contains the following key files:

-gbp.py - The file a user imports - provides a single class - GBP.
+gbp.py - The file a user imports - provides a single class - GBP. linear.py - Contains the symmetric ax=b solver.

-test_*.py - Some basic test scripts.
+test_*.py - Some basic test scripts; also good examples of usage.

 readme.txt - This file, which is included in the html documentation. make_doc.py - Builds the html documentation. setup.py - Allows you to create a package/build/install this module.